 - 1. Understand the principles of microorganisms during various food-processing and preservation steps. - 2.
 Isolation, identification, and enumeration of the most common microorganisms found in specific food products. - 3.
-Recognize specific types of microbial spoilage during various food shelf-life stages. - 4.
-Analyze different foods for presence of hazardous microorganisms using traditional and modern food microbiology technology.
+Recognize specific types of microbial spoilage during various food shelf-life stages.

+4. Analyze different foods for presence of hazardous microorganisms using traditional and modern food microbiology technology.

-- 1. Better understand the factors and sources of food contaminants - 2.
+- 1. Better understanding the factors and sources of food contaminants - 2.
 Describe the situations where improper food handling and storage may lead to the spoilage or contamination of food. - 3.
 Identify desirable microorganisms and their effects in preservation and fermentation. - 4.
 Develop the beneficial microbes in health and other allied food industries.

-Course Code POS PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO PSO PSO
+Course Code POS/ PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2 PSO3

-cos 1 2 3
+cos

 CO1 3 3 3 2 1 2 2 3 3 3 2

-M21SOZ301 CO2 3 2 3 1 1 2 2 3 3 3 2
+M23SO0Z301 CO2 3 2 3 1 1 2 2 3 3 3 2

 CO3 3 2 3 1 2 2 2 3 3 3 2

 CO4 3 3 3 2 1 2 2 3 3 3 2

-Unit-I History and development of Food microbiology
+Unit-I History and Development of Food Microbiology

-History of Microorganisms in Food-developments Common Food borne Bacteria, Role of Molds, and Significance of Microorganisms in Foods.
-Parameters Affecting Microbial Growth: Intrinsic, Extrinsic.
+History of Microorganisms in Food Important microorganisms associated with food: bacteria, molds, virus.
+Sources of microbes in food.
+Food as a substrate for growth.
+Factors affecting the growth of microbes on food: Intrinsic and extrinsic.
 Combined Intrinsic and Extrinsic Parameters-lactic antagonism and hurdle concept.

-Unit-II Microorganisms in Foods and methods for detection
+Unit-II Microorganisms in Foods and Methods for Detection